tiagohatta/tiagoh.github.io/about.md

 <div style="text-align: justify">
 🎸 <strong>Guitar</strong>: Years ago I learned how to play the guitar.
 Both acoustic and electrical.
 It's been a while since I played it though.
 <br><br>
 🗣️ <strong>Language Learning</strong>: It's fascinating to me how you can express yourself to others in different part of the globe in a totally different way you're used to.
-After studying english for many years, I decided to start japanese.
+After studying English for many years, I decided to start Japanese.
 I get the basics during my bachelors degree.
-I also studied spanish in high school, and started french some time ago.
-However, as I moved to Sweden, my focus as of now is in swedish.
+I also studied Spanish in high school, and started French some time ago.
+However, as I moved to Sweden, my focus as of now is on Swedish.
 <br><br>
 🧳 <strong>Travelling</strong>: I've always wanted to travel more, but since the costs for that in my home country are quite high, I've visited cities and states closer to where I lived.
 Now in europe I hope to have more opportunities to check out new places.
 Countries I've visited: 🇧🇷, 🇦🇷, 🇸🇪, 🇫🇷, 🇮🇪 and 🇵🇱.